ATAARobotics/ataarobotics.github.io/firsttechchallenge.md

-              The 2024 season has been a significant success, with 10015 taking the win at provincials (earning a spot at Worlds), 16595 making it to semi-finals in provincials (as well as taking the Judge's Choice award) and 23468 being 4th alliance captain in the Nii'miis'stii league tournament.
+              The 2024 season has been a significant success, with 10015 taking the win at provincials (earning a spot at Worlds), 16595 making it to semi-finals in provincials (as well as earing the Judge's Choice award) and 23468 being 4th alliance captain in the Nii'miis'stii league tournament.
 10015 also earned the Design award at Nii'miis'stii and was runner-up for Control at